 13. Enjoy Free Entertainment

 You don’t have to pay big bucks to experience Polynesian entertainment; malls, hotels and public spaces offer shows and classes.
-Head to the Kuhio Beach Hula Mound on Waikiki Beach to see hula dance troupes four evenings a week.
+Head to the Kuhio Beach Hula Mound on Waikiki Beach to see hula dance troupes three evenings a week.
 The Shops at Mauna Lani on the Kohala Coast have nighttime hula shows on Mondays and Thursdays.
 Or head to the Royal Hawaiian Center in Honolulu to learn how to strum a ukulele or weave hala leaves into wearable art.

 14. Get a Card

 Buy a GO Oahu Card to visit up to 32 attractions on the island in one to seven days.
 One-day passes cost $74 for adults and $69 for children ages 3 to 12.
 Buying a multiday pass doesn’t mean you have to do a marathon sightseeing tour for several days in a row; you can use the pass for the additional days any time in the following two weeks.